XpiritBV/azure-container-apps-workshop/labs/using-dapr.md

 - Manually from the CLI
 - Automatically with a launch profile
 - Automatically by using Docker compose
-- Automatically by writing custom code that launches a process on startup
+- Automatically by writing custom code that launches a process on startup (not included in labs & not recommended)

 ### Starting the Dapr sidecar from the CLI